 Brooks Blevins is the Noel Boyd Professor of Ozarks Studies at Missouri State University in Springfield.
 He is a native of the Ozarks, tracing his roots deep into the antebellum era in both Arkansas and Missouri.
-He has written six books and edited two more.
-His most recent book, A History of the Ozarks, Volume I: The Old Ozarks, is the first in a planned trilogy on the history of the region.
+He has written seven books and edited three more.
+His most recent books are A History of the Ozarks, Volume I: The Old Ozarks and A History of the Ozarks, Volume 2: The Conflicted Ozarks, the first two books of a trilogy on the history of the region.

 How to Talk Ozark in Seven Simple Steps